lsst/rtn-073/index.rst

 Removal from the embargo repo can occur after a successful copy to normal storage, or it can be postponed for a configurable time period, but space limitations mean that no dataset should be expected to be retained for more than 30 days in the embargo repo.

-Handling of OUO Satellite Catalog
+Handling of the Satellite Catalog
 =================================

 The catalog will be treated as CUI Basic, per DOE Order 471.7.
-As such, access will be restricted to authorized individuals, identified in an approved acccess list and allowed access to the catalog via permissions set on a directory in the emabargo rack filesystem.
+As such, access will be restricted to authorized individuals, identified in an approved acccess list and allowed access to the catalog via permissions set on a directory in the embargo rack filesystem.
 The catalogs may not leave that directory, except for transient copies needed by prompt/alert processing.
+No derivative catalogs may be stored.